Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance provided on when to use this tool versus the singular 'get_teacher_role' or other related tools like 'create_teacher_role'.
-There is no mention of pagination strategy or when to stop iterating through cursors, despite the presence of pagination parameters.
+No guidance is provided on when to use this tool versus alternatives like 'get_teacher_role'.
+There is no mention of prerequisites, recommended filters, or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.